 History of the Gardens

-In 1944 Hardie Brothers established a stone quarry at 37a Russell Road, producing aggregate for local roading projects etc. Severe flooding in 1974 curtailed the operation and the then owners, Winstone Aggregates Ltd, donated the 25 hectare site to the Whangarei District Council to become part of the city’s parks and reserves network.
-The land lay fallow for 20 years, used mostly as a rubbish dump, full of abandoned vehicles, concrete slabs, gorse, pampas grass and other weeds.
+In 1944 Hardie Brothers established a stone quarry at 37a Russell Road, producing aggregate for local roading projects, etc. Severe flooding in 1974 curtailed the operation and the then owners, Winstone Aggregates Ltd, donated the 25-hectare site to the Whangarei District Council to become part of the city’s parks and reserves network.
+The land lay fallow for 20 years, used mainly as a rubbish dump, full of abandoned vehicles, concrete slabs, gorse, pampas grass, and other weeds.

 A building was installed in 1998 to provide facilities for hard-working volunteers and this remains on the site today.
 In the same year, work began on a trust deed to form a Charitable Trust to develop the project.

-Establishment of the Whangarei Quarry Garden Trust in 2000 allowed the council to pass responsibility for development of the Gardens to the members of the Trust.
-The challenge of clearing the site of rusting car bodies, hunks of concrete, noxious weeds and the like was met with determination, fortitude and good humour.
+The establishment of the Whangarei Quarry Garden Trust in 2000 allowed the council to pass responsibility for the development of the Gardens to the members of the Trust.
+The challenge of clearing the site of rusting car bodies, hunks of concrete, noxious weeds, and the like was met with determination, fortitude, and good humour.
 Most significant in this was the inspirational effort contributed by many local contractors who donated machinery and hundreds of hours of skilled labour to the project.

-The gardens are in a sheltered East-West aligned, almost frost free valley which with its micro climate and well drained shingle soil are an ideal site for all types of subtropical plants to thrive in.
+The gardens are in a sheltered East-West aligned, almost frost-free valley which with its microclimate and well-drained shingle soil is an ideal site for all types of subtropical plants to thrive in.
 Nurserymen throughout Northland have made generous donations of plants over the years.

 In November 2015 the Visitors’ Centre was completed.
-The building successfully captures the sculptural qualities of the industrial heritage of the original quarry while at the same time blends into the existing environment.
-The inclusion of the Quail Cafe, in the Visitors’ Centre has proven to be a wonderful asset to the Gardens and the perfect place to relax after a long stroll.
+The building, designed by Grant Harris of HB Architecture, encapsulates the industrial heritage of the original quarry, while at the same time sitting comfortably in the existing environment.
+The inclusion of the Quail Cafe in the Visitors’ Centre has proven to be a wonderful asset to the Gardens and the perfect place to relax after a long stroll.

 The Gardens are a unique example of community energy and investment.
-The Gardens’ future progress is dependent on donations, sponsorship, grants and membership.
+The Gardens’ future progress is dependent on donations, sponsorship, grants, and membership.
 The Gardens are ‘not for profit’, meaning all money it receives goes back into the gardens.
-All gardens are maintained by volunteers, individuals and groups.
-Tasks are varied and include skilled gardening work, track maintenance, watering, weeding etc. Wednesday is “volunteer day” so pop along at 9am and join the team.
+All gardens are maintained by volunteers, individuals, and groups.
+Tasks are varied and include skilled gardening work, track maintenance, watering, weeding.
+Monday and Wednesday are “volunteer days”; so pop along at 8.00am and join the team.
 Whatever time or skills you may have, you will be very welcome.